Jane's rejections continue into her RAF service.

 "Oh come on, Jane, don't be such a saddo.
 I thought we were friends; go on take a puff, just for me."

-I held the joint and took a small puff causing me to cough.
+Jane held the joint and took a small puff causing her to cough.

 "No, not like that, Jane, you have to inhale it to get your money's worth."
 Marie inhaled and blew the smoke out through her nose.
-She gave the cigarette back to me and I took a large drag, filling my lungs.
-I began to cough violently, the room seemed to be swaying, and my eyes started watering.
-Marie grinned as she leaned forward and rubbed my back until I stopped coughing.
+She gave the cigarette back to Jane and she took a large drag, filling her lungs.
+She began to cough violently, the room seemed to be swaying, and her eyes started watering.
+Marie grinned as she leaned forward and rubbed her back until she stopped coughing.

 "Bloody hell, Marie, I've gone all dizzy.
 I think I'm going to pass out."